 Engagement Directors (ED) are the ones who own a project.
 All Associate Partners and above can start a project, as long as they can get one.
 That is why high-ranking leaders spend most of their time on networking, connecting with CEOs, and selling consulting services – projects.

 This role corresponds with Level 3 (Project Manager/Project Leader) in the office.

 Once a project is established, the ED will hire an Engagement Manager (EM), the most important decision of any project.
 While ED is the project owner, the EM is somehow like the project’s CEO.
 The EM will manage projects’ activities and make important decisions.

-Managers spend most of their time problem structuring, managing individual analyst’s working progress, and synthesizing the whole team’s work into a cohesive analysis.
+Managers spend most of their time problem-structuring, managing individual analyst’s working progress, and synthesizing the whole team’s work into a cohesive analysis.

 Everyone from interns to senior consultants will play this role.
-They handle the executive work in a project – conducting research and interviews, building financial models in Excel, collecting data and running analyses, building PowerPoint slides on key insights.
+They handle the executive work in a project – conducting research and interviews, building financial models in Excel, collecting data and running analyses, and building PowerPoint slides on key insights.
 Higher-ranking consultants will be given larger and more difficult tasks.